heisenberg1316/tutorial/README.md

-# Harkirat Singh Full Stack Course – Practice Repo
+# Web Development – Practice Repo

 This repository contains all the assignments, exercises, and practice code from the Full Stack Development course by **Harkirat Singh**.